Proudly Serving Dallas-Fort Worth and Surrounding Areas

 Texas is no stranger to severe storms.
 Here in Dallas, we endure tornadoes, hurricanes, and hail storms that have wreaked havoc on our homes and businesses.
-With over 50 years experience in the restoration business, Mr Restore has seen hundreds of properties destroyed by wind and water.
+With over 50 years of experience in the restoration business, Mr. Restore has seen hundreds of properties destroyed by wind and water.
 We have seen it all and know exactly what can be done to protect your home from preventable storm damage.
 Check out some of our tips below that could help save your property and belongings:

-Many people focus on preparing their home for a hurricane or tornado and forget to secure items in the yard that could cause damage.
+Many people focus on preparing their homes for a hurricane or tornado and forget to secure items in the yard that could cause damage.
 There are three major things to look for outside to reduce the chance of destruction during a storm.

 Walk around your property to make sure there are no loose items that are not securely tied down or properly stored inside your home, garage, or storage shed.
-Secure any playground equipment, lawn-care tools and patio furniture.
+Secure any playground equipment, lawn-care tools, and patio furniture.
 During high winds, these items could easily turn into dangerous missiles.

 Over time, heat and wind can damage window and door seals, which can lead to air leaks.
 It is important to check around your windows and doors to observe any drafts or weak seals.
 If not checked, water can easily drip and leak into your home during a storm, causing excessive, expensive water damage.
 Run your fingers along the edges of the frame to check for drafts.

-You can easily apply caulk or weatherstripping (purchased at your local hardware store) around the edges of your windows and doors to ensure they are air-tight.
+You can easily apply caulk or weatherstripping (purchased at your local hardware store) around the edges of your windows and doors to ensure they are airtight.
 Remember, it takes caulk 12-15 hours to dry.
 This will ensure your home is protected from unwanted water damage.
 The U.S. Department of Energy provides thorough guides and tips for caulking and weatherstripping before a storm.